Last Updated on November 1, 2023 by Sorin Petroj

 Fast and long serve technique

 Firstly, take a stance as if you were serving a plain pimp ball.
-The look must not betray you in the sense of looking towards the end of the opponent’s table.
+The look must not betray you in the sense of looking toward the end of the opponent’s table.

 Secondly, the angle of the racket should initially be completely open, and when in contact with the ball, make a quick move with the wrist forward with the racket closed.
 The wrist is crucial here.